December 31, 2014

 Upon closer examination, Lebanon’s domestic events seem to parallel conditions related to its military and security affairs.
 While not a day passed without at least one incident having been attributed to the country’s tense sectarian impasse, the observation can easily be made that 2014 re-mapped the country’s security situation according to the role of the Lebanese Armed Forces (LAF), which increased officially near the end of 2013.
 The LAF’s fundamental reorganization was met with approval based on the New Year’s Eve announcement that Saudi Arabia would provide it with a $3 billion grant.

-, “The Saudi grant is intended as a five-year package to the Lebanese armed forces, allowing them not just to buy new French weapons systems but also to make broad improvements in areas including military bases and recruitment.”
+According to an expert interviewed by The Wall Street Journal, “The Saudi grant is intended as a five-year package to the Lebanese armed forces, allowing them not just to buy new French weapons systems but also to make broad improvements in areas including military bases and recruitment.”
 Interestingly, announcement of the grant was made two weeks before Saad Hariri described his desire for “dialogue” at The Hague.

 The exceptionally generous Saudi grant neatly outlined the extent to which regional and foreign powers rely on the LAF’s last-ditch efforts to secure what is referred to politely as Lebanon’s stability.
 Critically, however, that stability has suffered tremendously due to reasons imposed by the Syrian conflict, such as the growing number of refugees in Lebanon, increasing radicalization within the country’s Sunni community and Hezbollah’s sustained involvement in the fighting there.